Singapore Stone: Discovery

 In June 1819, a few months after the arrival of Sir Stamford Raffles (1781–1826) in Singapore, a sandstone slab about 10 ft high and 9 to 10 ft long was found by labourers clearing jungle trees at the southeast side of the mouth of the Singapore River.
 It stood at a promontory known as the Rocky Point, and later as Artillery Point, Fort Fullerton and the Master Attendant's Office.
 (In 1972, a short projection from the slab's site was constructed and a statue of an imaginary beast called the Merlion placed on it.
 The statue has since been relocated.)
 According to papers from the Journal of the Asiatic Society of Bengal which were collected by Sir William Edward Maxwell and republished in 1886, one Dr. D.W.
 Montgomerie said that the rock was brought to light by some Bengal sailors employed by Captain Flint, R.N., the first Master Attendant:

 The slab was inscribed with 50 or 52 lines of script, but by the time of its discovery the meaning of the inscription was already a mystery to the island's inhabitants.

 Appearance

 John Crawfurd (1783–1868), who was Resident of Singapore, described the slab in his journal on 3 February 1822 in these terms:

-James Prinsep (1799–1840), an Anglo-Indian scholar and antiquary who started the Journal of the Asiatic Society of Bengal, published a paper in the Journal in 1837 by a Dr. William Bland of H.M.S.
+James Prinsep (1799–1840), a scholar and antiquary who started the Journal of the Asiatic Society of Bengal, published a paper in the Journal in 1837 by a Dr. William Bland of H.M.S.
 Wolf, which stated that he had made a facsimile of all that remained in any way perceptible on the slab.
 Dr. Bland described the slab thus:

 The inscription was engraved in rounded letters about three-quarters of an inch (1.9 cm) wide.